Are you looking for some awesome things to do with kids?

 Disney World offers travelers the experience of four diverse parks – Disney’s Animal Kingdom, Disney’s Epcot, Disney’s Hollywood Studios, and Disney’s Magic Kingdom.
 There are rides, shows, parades, fireworks, dining experiences, backstage passes, character meets, and greets…the list goes on.

-For any child who has been in school, turned on the TV, or walked down the aisles of Target, Disney is the ultimate experience.
+Disney is the ultimate experience for any child who has been in school, turned on the TV, or walked down the aisles of Target.

 Prepare yourself (and your wallet).
 Disney comes with a price tag.
 A BIG one.
 We recommend investing in this trip at least once in your child’s life.

 However, make sure you plan and budget for your trip.
-It is a must if you want to come out of the experience feeling satisfied (and not depleted).
+It is a must to come out of the experience feeling satisfied (and not depleted).

 Like Disney World and Disneyland, Universal Studios has two locations in the United States.
 Universal Orlando Resorts is, as the name depicts, located in Orlando, Florida.
 Universal Studios Hollywood is in Los Angeles, California.

 Both locations offer a plethora of experiences.
 These include characters and spaces designed after literary, television, and comic book characters.
 One specific item of note –the park is better for tweens and teens.
 With lots of rollercoasters and rides with height requirements, Universal Studios is perfect for the family that may have outgrown Disney but still wants to vacation at an amusement park.